tmenochet/PowerSpray/README.md

 PS C:\> Invoke-PowerSpray -Ldap -Server DC.ADATUM.CORP -Password 'Welcome2020'
 ```

 As an alternative, the `-UserAsPassword` parameter can be used to specify the username as password for each authentication attempt.
 The `-EmptyPassword` switch is equivalent to `-Password ''` but the targeted user list is filtered based on the UF_PASSWD_NOTREQD flag when the `-Ldap` switch is enabled.
+The `-PreCreatedComputer` parameter can be used to launch a password spraying attack targeting pre-created computer accounts.
+The password could be the computer name in lowercase (option "Assign this computer account as a pre-Windows 2000 computer") or may be empty (account created with the legacy tool "dsadd").

 To prevent account lockout, the "badPwdCount" attribute is retrieved via LDAP for each domain account and compared to the threshold defined in domain's default password policy.
 A custom threshold can also be specified with the `-LockoutThreshold` parameter.
 This LDAP attribute can also be useful to check after an unsuccessful authentication because an unchanged value means that the provided password is a previous one of the given user, revealing a potential password pattern.